Korfi8267/Interstate/README.md

 ### M.B.S. link nonfunctional
 This is intentional, as I want to wait until the site is essentially complete before adding an invite to a server which I do not own.
 I believe this is the best option, as I want to play it safe.

-### Navigation Bar fades out in some situations
-This is known to happen when you access a separate page when the page you're currently on was scrolled down a bit.
-It's how the animations are structured in App.vue, however I may wait to fix this as it's not a huge issue.
-For now FadeIn has been removed.

 ## Wrapping Up
 If you want to keep up with development, bookmark this website.
 I'll regularly (not really) update this repo with the latest changes I've made.
 No release date planned.
 I want to take my time on it.